 , in accordance with their local United States Consulate requirements, in order to allow sufficient time for processing.

-Written statements to CSW may be submitted by NGOs in consultative status with the Economic and Social Council on the thematic issues considered by CSW in accordance with Council resolution 1996/31.
+Written statements to CSW may only be submitted by NGOs in consultative status with the Economic and Social Council on the thematic issues considered by CSW in accordance with Council resolution 1996/31.
 These statements are submitted months prior to any session in order to allow time for processing and issuance of the statements as official United Nations documents for the Commission.

 Online submission of written statements